emard/esp32s3-jtag/README.md

 It detects FPGA chip ID so JTAG hardware works.
 But there's some incompatibility issues with generated .svf file and openocd.
-We are close but so FPGA is not programmed yet.
+We are close but our FPGA is not programmed yet.

     cd openocd
     ./test.sh